gparx/design-portfolio/docs/assignments/A02/index.md

 ## Project Overview

 The overall purpose of this project was to simulate a scaled down version of a real life problem someone might work on.
-Specifically, the task was to design a light weight planar truss using A500 structural steel which included creating a free body diagram of our design, calculating member forces, resultant forces, minimum cross sectional areas of the steel and pins that could withstand the sheer forces of the truss.
-Additionally, our assignment guidelines constricted us to only using 1 sheer plane.
+Specifically, the task was to design a light weight planar truss using A500 structural steel which included creating a free body diagram of our design, calculating member forces, resultant forces, minimum cross sectional areas of the steel and pins that could withstand the shear forces of the truss.
+Additionally, our assignment guidelines constricted us to only using 1 shear plane.

 General Steps for this project includes: